 If you’re thinking that maybe women should submit in everything except sex, then you haven’t read many evangelical books on sex lately.
 Or ever.

-Paul said wives’ have authority over their husbands’ bodies because he believed in and taught mutual submission in marriage (again, see Ephesians 5:21).
-He applies that principle here to sex.
+Paul said a wife has authority over her husband’s body because he believed in and taught mutual submission in marriage (again, see Ephesians 5:21).
+He simply applies that principle to sex in this context.

 This vision is unparalleled in the ancient world.
 But it was the foundation for a “new way” to do marriage.